mittwald/cli/README.md

 #### Any OS, using Node.js+NPM

-Installing the CLI via NPM will work on any OS; however we cannot guarantee stability, because functionality of the CLI may depend in the Node.js runtime already installed on your system.
+Installing the CLI via NPM will work on any OS; however we cannot guarantee stability, because functionality of the CLI may depend on the Node.js runtime already installed on your system.
 Also, the automatic upgrade will not work when using NPM; remember to run `npm upgrade -g @mittwald/cli` occasionally.